Even when the Democrats who want LePage’s job argue, they mostly agree

 Hair’s more details on ranked-choice voting

 If you have lingering questions about how ranked-choice voting will work (we have a new one every week, it seems) Secretary of State Matt Dunlap released an animated explainer video along with the rules for the first-in-the-nation system.
-He’ll also continue a voter education roadshow tonight in Biddeford.
+He’ll also continue a voter education roadshow tonight in Bangor.

 We did notice one issue with the video — the animated Dunlap has more hair than the real Dunlap.
-Here’s a soundtrack for the ride south tonight, Mr. Secretary. — Michael Shepherd
+Here’s a soundtrack for the ride tonight, Mr. Secretary. — Michael Shepherd

 Today’s Daily Brief was written by Christopher Cousins, Michael Shepherd and Robert Long.
 If you’re reading this on the BDN’s website or were forwarded it, click here to get Maine’s only newsletter on state politics via email on weekday mornings.

-Note: Correction: Dunlap will appear tonight in Bangor, not Biddeford, which was Monday.
-It was a reporter’s error.